h2oai/h2o-llmstudio/README.md

 - `output/user`: All experiments conducted in H2O LLM Studio are stored in this folder.
 For each experiment, a separate folder is created within the `output/user` directory, which contains all the relevant data associated with that particular experiment.
 - `output/download`: Utility folder that is used to store data the user downloads within the app.

-It is possible to change the default working directory of H2O LLM Studio by setting the `LLM_STUDIO_WORKDIR` environment variable.
+It is possible to change the default working directory of H2O LLM Studio by setting the `H2O_LLM_STUDIO_WORKDIR` environment variable.
 By default, the working directory is set to the root directory of the app.

 > ❓ How can I update H2O LLM Studio?